What is Local Investing YYC?

 How does Local Investing YYC finance local businesses – equity or debt?

 Both.
-Local Investing YYC will provide secured loans to potential investees or will buy into the local businesses by acquiring some of their shares.
-The Board may decide to purchase a building to lease to local entrepreneurs and generate rental income.
+Local Investing YYC can provide loans to potential investees or can buy into the local businesses by acquiring an equity stake.
+Local Investing YYC can also pursue other avenues such as the purchase of a building to lease to local entrepreneurs and generate rental income.

 When Local Investing YYC issues investment shares, it will explain how the capital will be used.